ZeinabMohammed/Test-Zeinab/README.md

 ## Customization:
 + Added 3 doctypes:
   + Power Consumption.
+    + The sales team are able to create and edit.
+    + The accounting team only have read access.
   + Power Consumption Details.
   + Periodic Power Consumption Details.
 + Added 1 Workspace: Power Consumption Worksapce.